 According to Section 20 of the Children and Families Act 2014, a child has special educational needs (SEN), “if they have a learning difficulty or disability which calls for special educational provision to be made for him or her”.

 Often, the school may identify your child’s special educational needs.
-It is required by law to contact you to discuss what support is available.
+They must by law contact you to discuss what support is available.
 If you believe that your child has special educational needs, discuss this with your child’s school or nursery.

 The school should address your concerns and guide you through what will happen next.

 At all levels of education, from nursery to further education, SEN support is available for your child.
 You will be involved throughout the process and kept up to date.
-Young people aged 16-25 will have a say in their own support.
+Young people aged 16 to 25 will have a say in their own support.

 SEN provision has 4 steps: